nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Interacting with the app

-Since **InternBuddy** is designed to be used via a Command Line Interface (CLI), you will be interacting with the app mostly through typing the commands.
+Since InternBuddy is designed to be used via a Command Line Interface (CLI), you will be interacting with the app mostly through typing the commands.
 To interact with this app, you **type commands into the command box** and **hit the Enter key** when you are done.<br/>
-**InternBuddy**'s commands follows a simple classification system for all 3 lists.
+InternBuddy's commands follows a simple classification system for all 3 lists.
 There are 5 types of commands:

 -   **Adding entries**
     -   [`addc`](#adding-a-company-addc): Adds a company to the list of companies.